SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Experimental Setup

 \subsection{Baseline Models}

-The following baseline models are included for comparison: \begin{enumerate} \itemsep0em \item \textbf{Oracle:} The maximum performance is assumed under the premise that an oracle always selects the lowest latency subset of LLMs that generates the correct majority vote answer for each question (if possible; otherwise, the question attempt is marked as incorrect).
+Based on recent literature, the following baseline models are included for comparison: \begin{enumerate} \itemsep0.1em \item \textbf{Oracle:} The maximum performance is assumed under the premise that an Oracle always selects the lowest latency subset of LLMs that generates the correct majority vote answer for each question (if possible; otherwise, the question attempt is marked as incorrect).
 Empirically, this is obtained by evaluating all subsets of LLMs, i.e., ($2^{k} - 1$), where $k$ is the total number of LLMs. \item \textbf{Random:} This represents the mean performance of uniformly randomly selecting an LLM subset from all possible ($2^{k} - 1$) subsets for each query.
-We report mean evaluation scores across 1,000 independent runs to avoid biases. \item \textbf{Individual Models:} This is the performance of individual models with {\sc maj@10}. \item \textbf{All LLMs}: This baseline reports the mean accuracy of {\sc maj@(10$\times |L|$)} based on the combined pool of 10 generations from each LLM and is similar to the approach of \citet{li2024more}. \item \textbf{LLM-Blender} \cite{jiang-etal-2023-llm}: An ensembling framework was developed to utilize the diverse strengths of multiple open-source LLMs.
+We report mean scores across 1,000 independent runs to avoid biases. \item \textbf{All LLMs}: This baseline reports the mean accuracy of {\sc maj@(M$\times |L|$)} based on the combined pool of $M$ generations from each LLM and is similar to \citet{li2024more}. \item \textbf{LLM-Blender} \cite{jiang-etal-2023-llm}: An ensembling framework was developed to utilize the diverse strengths of multiple open-source LLMs.
 Specifically, it employs \textsc{PairRanker}, which utilizes a cross-attention-based method for pairwise comparison of different LLM responses to determine the superior one.
-We use the officially released model checkpoint in our setting. \item \textbf{Top-\textit{s} LLMs:} For this baseline, we consider the responses of the $s$ top-scoring LLMs for the majority-vote.
-We determine the top performing models by the aggregate accuracies of each model on the test sets of corresponding datasets.
+We use the officially released model checkpoint in our setting. \item \textbf{Top-\textit{s} LLMs:} For this baseline, we consider the responses of the top-s scoring LLMs using a majority-vote strategy.
+The top-performing models are determined by comparing the overall accuracies of the LLMs. \end{enumerate} For \textit{All LLMs}, \textit{LLM-Blender} and \textit{Top-\textit{s} LLMs}, the latency remains constant since they need inference with all LLMs to determine the performance.